- Identify why predictable schedules and routines are important for children.

 Do

 In this lesson, you learned about responsive caregiving and its importance to the growth and development of infants and toddlers.
 You examined a sample family child care schedule and learned about strategies for transitions across daily routines.
 Having weekly plans and a daily schedule will keep you organized and provide children with a stable, secure, caring environment.
 There will always be changes and unexpected events, so remaining flexible about your program’s schedule will go a long way toward comfortably handling the main day-to-day decisions you make as a family child care provider.
+Within your schedule, you have freedom to design activities, interactions and materials that meet the individual needs of the children in your care.
+Consider some of the following tips as you design your schedule:

 Explore